Absolute Scale Cutting:

 - Test the shortened scale by carefully sliding an Encoder on it.
 There should not be any binding.

-*Some scales manufactured after February 2008 may not have the stainless steel wires and this step can be skipped.
+*Some scales manufactured after February 2008 may not have stainless steel wires, and this step can be skipped.

 An absolute measurement is the distance from some fixed position.
-On a table saw, this is typically the distance from the right edge of table saw blade.
-For the best accuracy, this is the distance from the right edge of the running blade - accounting for any variance of blade flatness, or bearing run-out.
-The absolute distance can be set to zero, or to any other offset, quickly and easily using the readout keypad.
-The absolute distance IS retained when the readout is turned off or switched into INCremental measuring mode.
+On a digital caliper, this is the opening between the jaw faces.
+On a table saw, this is the distance from the right edge of table saw blade to the fence.
+On a sander, this is distance of the sanding media to the bed of the machine.
+On ProScale readouts, the absolute distance can be set to zero (or to a pre-programmed value other than zero) by pressing the DATUM key.
+The absolute distance IS retained when the readout is turned off, and when the readout is switched into Incremental measuring mode.

 Components of an Absolute (Model 150/250) measuring system: